X

 Welcome to the couch… Scott Keck!

-Scott Keck is Chairman of Charter Keck Cramer, a leading Australian independent, strategic property consulting firm.
-Scott has more than 50 years property valuation experience within the Melbourne market, having begun with the firm in 1968, becoming a Director in 1978, Managing Director in 1984 and Chairman in 2010.
-He is considered one of the best and most high-profile valuer.
+Scott Keck is Chairman of Charter Keck Cramer, one of Australia’s leading, independent, property consulting firms.
+Scott has more than 50 years’ property valuation experience within the Melbourne market, having begun with the firm in 1968, becoming a Director in 1978, Managing Director in 1984, and Chairman in 2010.
+He is considered one of the best and most high-profile valuers.

 He is frequently engaged as a senior negotiator in complex commercial and statutory issues related to the property market and for advice in relation to large portfolio valuations for major statutory and private corporations.